danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 dtype: float64
 ~~~

-Now lets put all of these statistics into a portfolio object; the stock values and symbols, allocations, value at
+Now lets put all of these statistics into a portfolio object; the stock values and symbols, the allocations, the value at
-position, the portfolio value, the daily returns, cumulative returns, average daily return,
+position, the portfolio value, the daily returns, the cumulative returns, the average daily return,
-standard deviation of daily returns and the Sharpe ratio.
+the standard deviation of daily returns and the Sharpe ratio.

 ~~~python
 import numpy as np